The stochastic primitive equations with non-isothermal turbulent pressure: Stratonovich formulation

-on $\Dom\stackrel{{\rm def}}{=}\Tor^2\times(-h,0)$, where $\circ$ and $\p$ denote the Stratonovich integration and the hydrostatic Helmholtz projection see e.g.\ \cite{Gar09} and Subsection \ref{ss:reformulation}, respectively.
-As in the previous sections, the above problem is complemented with the following boundary conditions
+on $\Dom\stackrel{{\rm def}}{=}\Tor^2\times(-h,0)$, where $\circ$ and $\p$ denote the Stratonovich integration and the hydrostatic Helmholtz projection; see e.g.\ \cite{Gar09} and Subsection \ref{ss:reformulation}, respectively.
+As in the previous sections, the above problem is complemented by the following boundary conditions

-For the sake of simplicity, in contrast to the previous parts of this manuscript, in \eqref{eq:primitive_stratonovich}--\eqref{eq:primitive_stratonovich_BC} we do not consider lower order terms in the stochastic perturbation keeping only the transport and gradient type terms which are the most relevant from an application point of view.
-We refer to \cite{BiFla20,MR01,MR04} and Section \ref{s:physical_derivation} for physical motivations of the transport noise terms and for the $\ktwon$--term, respectively.
-Last but not least, lower order terms are mathematically easier to deal with.
-We the details to the interested reader.
+For the sake of simplicity, in contrast to the previous parts of this manuscript, in \eqref{eq:primitive_stratonovich}-\eqref{eq:primitive_stratonovich_BC} we do not consider lower order terms in the stochastic perturbation keeping only the transport and gradient type terms which are the most relevant from an application point of view.
+The reader is referred to \cite{BiFla20,MR01,MR04} and Section \ref{s:physical_derivation} for physical motivations of the transport noise terms and of the $\ktwon$-term, respectively.
+Last but not least, lower-order terms are mathematically easier to deal with.
+We leave the details to the interested reader.

-In applications the Strotonovich formulation of the noise is often preferred as it is more close to numerical simulations due to Wong--Zakai type results \cite{Fla15_book} and to two scale type arguments \cite{FlaPa21,DP22_two_scale} than the It\^o one.
+Let us mention that, in applications, the Stratonovich formulation of the noise is often preferred to the It\^o one, as the former is closer to numerical simulations due to Wong-Zakai type results \cite{Fla15_book} and to two scale type arguments \cite{DP22_two_scale,FlaPa21}.